 Issue Activity Description 1.
 Intra-Hour Transaction Scheduling NYISO and ISO-NE have documented a technical definition of a virtual regional dispatch process and have received potentially viable alternative methodologies from their stakeholders.
 The ISOs will proceed with further stakeholder meetings to finalize the technical definition and to work towards a joint stakeholder acceptance of the proposal.
 Target is to complete an acceptable proposal by the end of 2005.
 The first set of pilot tests were conducted on April 20-21.
 Any additional tests will be scheduled based upon results evaluation of the April tests.
-NYISO and ISO-NE issued a report on the first pilot test on October 24, 2005.
-A joint meeting of NY and NE stakeholders to review the pilot test report and further develop market participant based proposals for improving the efficiency of the NYISO/ISO-NE interface was held on Nov.
-14. Based on discussions at that meeting, ITS will be considered along with other market issues as part of the rules assessment initiative currently underway.
-Also, an ITS progress report will be provided to stakeholders by the end of January.
+NYISO and ISO-NE will issue a report on the first pilot test by October 31, 2005.
+Following release and review of the report by stakeholders, the ISOs and their stakeholders will be begin an assessment of market participant based proposals for improving the efficiency of the NYISO/ISO-NE interface.
+Further phases of this work will be developed based on that review.
+Initial ITS Implementation Date estimate: By December 31, 2006 (dependent upon initial deployment design and other development priorities).